FrancoBottinelli/fire_incidents/readme.md

 Docker is a must in a project of this sort; I used it for local development purposes in this case, allowing me to reduce deployment steps in any machine to 1.
 Of course, it is also very powerful for testing and cloud deployment purposes, but those exceed the purpose of this challenge.

+SQLAlchemy is a great SQL modeler, and with some abstraction its very easy to manage your database structure and data integrity.
+Based on decisions explained further, Alchemy was not used as and ORM query builder, but its also very powerful in that regard, considering your queries are somewhat simple.
+Exceeding those cases, you can always write raw SQL queries.

 Navigating through the website of the dataset, I found two viable options for data retrieval, through CSV or API.
 I've found the API path to be more suitable for the exercise, though CSV downloads